sendwithus/competencies/competencies/remote-work.md

 # Competency - Remote Work

-As distinct from working from home, remote work is when your primry workspace is away from the main office, Like during a pandemic.
+As distinct from working from home, remote work is when your primry workspace is away from the main office.
+Like during a pandemic.

 - Remote work is hard!
 It requires a lot of discipline, time management, internal motivation.